What virus? At GOP’s convention, pandemic is largely ignored

 “It was awful.
 Health and economic impacts were tragic,” said White House economic adviser Larry Kudlow on the convention’s second night.
 “But presidential leadership came swiftly and effectively with an extraordinary rescue for health and safety to successfully fight the COVID virus.”

-The display stands in jarring contrast with the Democrats, who dispensed with audiences at live speeches.
-At their convention last week, presidential nominee Joe Biden and running mate Kamala Harris wore masks outside even as they stood apart from one another.
+The display stands in jarring contrast with the Democrats, who dispensed with audiences at live speeches during their virtual convention last week.
+Presidential nominee Joe Biden and running mate Kamala Harris also wore masks, even when they were outside and standing apart from one another.

 “Is coronavirus gone?
 Is COVID-19 gone?”
 Biden campaign senior adviser Symone Sanders asked Thursday on a call with reporters.
 “I didn’t see any masks or social distancing happening during the vice president’s speech last night.
 So, the reality is, there is a lack of leadership here.”